adamblvck/spellbook_777/777/app/changelog/update_1_3_1.md

   - Later on it's here where you'll be setting your automatic and encrypted backups to cloud services

 - UX Improvements:
+  - Images:
-  - Images can now be shared or saved to gallery
+    - Images can now be shared or saved to gallery.
     - An 'infinite' amount of images can now be added to things and their subthings.
 When editting or adding images, they're not overwritten, but added.
     - Images can now be ordered and sorted in things and subthings.
 Missing images will be indicated as such.
+    - Image picker ensures that chosen filenames are compressed and downsizes, which helps with the performance in the app and your storage usage.
+  - App:
     - App and things load quicker, scroll performance improved significanetly in feeds.
     - Fixed weird scrolling behavior on android when things got too long, especially noticable when editting things.
     - SpellBook now has tons of mini-animation to make the experience smooth and cozy
-  - Image picker ensures that chosen filenames are compressed and downsizes, which helps with the performance in the app and your storage usage.
-  - Added accessible edit buttons things and subthings
+  - Content Management:
-  - Text fields now supports markdown syntax.
+    - Added Markdown support! text fields now supports markdown syntax.
 Use single stars * to put things into *italics*, or double stars ** to make things **fat**.
-Markdown links, images, tables, and code fences are also supported, though no UX is implemented to make this obvious to the user.
-For the experienced user, this is a no-brainer.
+Markdown links, images, tables, and code fences are also supported.
+    - Added accessible *edit* buttons things and subthings
-  - When editting subthings very deeply (like sub-sub-sub-sub-sub-sub-subthings), the available content space which became very small and narrow, is now automatically extended to 80% of the screen, to ensure gracious input into SpellBook.
+    - When editting subthings very deeply (like sub-sub-sub-sub-sub-sub-subthings), the available content entry space now expands to ensure at least 80% screen coverage screen, to ensure gracious input into SpellBook.
-  -
+    - Fixed navigational issues